HeasonLee/FCDFusion/README.md

 ## Fuse image pairs using RGB, YIQ, HSV and FCDFusion methods
 1. Put visible images and corresponding infrared images into "/input/visible" and "/input/infrared", respectively.
 The two paired input images should be in the same shape and has the same name like "xxx.jpg".
 You can change codes in "fuse.py" to change the available image type.
 2. You can change line 78~81 in "fuse.py" to select methods to run.
+Default: RGB, YIQ, HSV and FCDFusion methods.
 2. Run the fusion methods: `python fuse.py`
-3. Fusion results of RGB, YIQ, HSV and FCDFusion methods will be saved in "/output/\<method name\>".
+3. Fusion results will be saved in "/output/\<method name\>".

 - 6 pairs of test images are already in "/input/visible" and "/input/infrared".
 You can find more test image pairs in VIFB or other datasets.

 ## Compute color deviation metrics of fused images
 1. Put visible images and corresponding fused images into "/input/visible" and "/output/\<method name\>", respectively.
 The two paired images should be in the same shape and has the same name like "xxx.jpg".
 You can change codes in "color_deviation.py" to change the available image type.
 2. You can change line 27 in "color_deviation.py" to select methods to be evaluated.
+Default: RGB, YIQ, HSV, CNN, MST-SR, PIAFusion, SeAFusion and FCDFusion methods.
 4. Run the script: `python color_deviation.py`
 5. Color deviation of each fused image and the average color deviation value of each method will be shown in the screen and saved in "/output/color_deviation_values.txt".